John Marshall High School (Leon Valley, Texas)

-John Marshall High School (JMHS) is a free public secondary school in the San Antonio suburb of Leon Valley in northwest Bexar County named after Chief Justice John Marshall.
+John Marshall High School (JMHS) is a public secondary school in the San Antonio suburb of Leon Valley in northwest Bexar County named after Chief Justice John Marshall.
 The school serves students in grades 9-12, and is part of the Northside Independent School District, with admission based primarily on the locations of students' homes.
 The campus serves most of the suburb of Leon Valley and large portions of northwest San Antonio.
-Marshall was named a National Blue Ribbon School in 1992-93.
+Marshall was named a National Blue Ribbon School in 1992–93.

-For the 2021-22 school year, Marshall was given a "C" by the Texas Education Agency, with a distinction for Academic Achievement in English Language Arts/Reading.
+For the 2024–25 school year, Marshall received an overall rating of "D" from the Texas Education Agency.

 History

 Marshall is the oldest high school in the Northside Independent School District, and was originally known simply as Northside High School from 1949 until 1960.
 In the fall of 1960, it was renamed John Marshall High School in honor of the fourth Chief Justice of the United States, John Marshall.
 The name change began a trend among Northside ISD high schools, all of which are named after U.S. Supreme Court Justices).
 The school mascot, the Ram, was picked by students in 1950 and was based on the NFL's Los Angeles Rams.

 The school was once well known for its vocal music department, which had made sweepstakes in UIL over the past few decades.

 The Ram Band has also been consistent sweepstakes winners.
 In 1976 the band set a world's record for continuous concert, performing 52 hours and 3 minutes in Wonderland Mall (now known as Wonderland of the Americas).
 That same year, the band became the first band from the state of Texas in 20 years to be invited to march in the 1977 Tournament of Roses Parade.
 The Ram Band also appeared in the 1977 feature film "Rolling Thunder".
 The first and second band directors at Marshall have had Northside Schools named for them; Mr. Bob Lewis, band director from 1957 to 1975 and Mr. Charles Kuentz Jr., band director from 1975 into the 1980s.
 Under direction of Kevin Tabb, the school has found success in indoor drumline competition, winning state championships for the first time in school history in 2022, and again in 2023.
 In August 2019, the Northside Independent School District opened Marshall Law and Medical Services Magnet School, a magnet school located within the campus.
 In late 2020, the magnet school's construction completed with a new three-story building (Building B) taking place of the old two-story Building B.